BGI-Qingdao/strobemer_cpptest/README.md

 what is strobemer? see https://github.com/ksahlin/strobemers

 1. this project implement an c++ version of the strobemer ( W=k+n*w ) with small difference (the window will not shrink at the end of sequence).

+* randstrobes supported.
+* minstrobees supported.
+* hybirdstrobes coming soon ...

 2. there small benchmark were attached.
-(Ignore them if your don't care)
+(Ignore them if you don't care)

 # The implementation of strobemer

 ## How to use the c++ implemention of strobemer ?
 See toy_example